cogentcore/core/README.md

 ## General / Widgets

-* ViewBox is unclear!  for first-level SVG, we need to override whatever viewbox that was specified, based on allocation.  within svg, it is real coordinates relative to parent SVG..

-* gieditor on astronaut icon not updating pos/ size properly

-* test SVG path rendering --- now doing with SVG loading!
+* impl ViewBox options

-* need validator code -- parser seems to be working but needs validator with better err msgs
+* need path validator code -- parser seems to be working but needs validator with better err msgs
 * also re-render data string after parsing to be more human friendly.

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.